leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ### Tournaments search results ###

 So we are off on the right foot.
 To move on this is our next page with useful information.
+As you can see it redirected to our return url and searched on tournaments between our specified dates.
+At the right you see the dates filled in automatically.

 <p align="center">
     <img src="../assets/scrape_the_web/page1.png" />